touray/frontend/README.md

 - README typo fix
 - Removed toolkit
 - Fixed js-transpile task error from stopping the build
+- Installed babel-preset-react to support React applications by default

 #### v4.0.0 (June 21, 2017)
 - A complete rewrite of the NPM package and gulp using Babel and ES2015